Monticello: Quarters for slaves on Mulberry Row

 Jefferson located one set of his quarters for enslaved people on Mulberry Row, a 1000 ft road of slave, service, and industrial structures.
 Mulberry Row was situated 300 ft south of Monticello, with the quarters facing the Jefferson mansion.
 These cabins were occupied by the black slaves who worked in the mansion or in Jefferson's manufacturing ventures, and not by those who labored in the fields.
 At one point, "Jefferson sketched out plans for a row of substantial, dignified neoclassical houses" for Mulberry Row, for enslaved blacks and white workers, "having in mind an integrated row of residences."

 Archaeology of the site shows that the rooms of the cabins were much larger in the 1770s than in the 1790s.
 Researchers disagree as to whether this indicates that more enslaved people were crowded into smaller spaces, or that fewer people lived in the smaller spaces.
 Earlier quarters for enslaved people had a two-room plan, one family per room, with a single, shared doorway to the outside.
 But from the 1790s on, all rooms/families had independent doorways.
 Most of the cabins are free-standing, single-room structures.

 By the time of Jefferson's death, some enslaved families had labored and lived for four generations at Monticello.
 Thomas Jefferson recorded his strategy for child labor in his Farm Book.
 Until the age of 10, children served as nurses.
 When the plantation grew tobacco, children were at a good height to remove and kill tobacco worms from the crops.
 Once he began growing wheat, fewer people were needed to maintain the crops, so Jefferson established manual trades.
 He stated that children "go into the ground or learn trades".
 When girls were 16, they began spinning and weaving textiles.
 Boys made nails from age 10 to 16.
 In 1794, Jefferson had a dozen boys working at the nailery.
 While working at the nailery, boys received more food (during this period, cornmeal and salted fish were common rations for the enslaved) and may have received new clothes if they did a good job.
 After the nailery, boys became blacksmiths, coopers, carpenters, or house servants.

 Six families and their descendants were featured in the exhibit, Slavery at Jefferson's Monticello: Paradox of Liberty (January to October 2012) at the Smithsonian's National Museum of American History, which also examined Jefferson as an enslaver.
 Developed as a collaboration between the National Museum of African American History and Culture and Monticello, it is the first exhibit on the national mall to address such issues.

 In February 2012, Monticello opened a new outdoor exhibit on its grounds: Landscape of Slavery: Mulberry Row at Monticello, to convey more about the lives of the hundreds of slaves who lived and worked at the plantation.
+Monticello's Burial Ground for Enslaved People, rediscovered in 2001, was subsequently rededicated as hallowed ground in 2022.